 The first includes considerable amounts of toor dal in the mix, so there is less need to use toor dal in the rasam itself.

-South Indian Rasam Powder
+Roasted Indian Rasam Powder

 ½ cup toor dal (split pigeon peas)